 What are the best smart speakers for your home right now and coming soon?
-We round up our favourite AI-controlled voice-activated connected speakers, just like the Amazon Echo, Google Home and Apple’s HomePod.
+We round up our favourite AI-controlled speakers, including the Amazon Echo, Google Home, Apple’s HomePod and plenty of rivals.

 Best smart speakers out now

 Desperate for a voice-controlled smart assistant in your home?
 Here are our favourite devices already available in 2018.

 Where better to begin than with the smart speaker that started this whole craze off.

 The second-gen Amazon Echo is a long circular device with 360-degree sound and seven long-range microphones, for impressively accurate voice recognition.
 Call out to the Alexa AI and she can play music, control your heating and lighting and sing you a ditty on demand.
 These days you can even get your Dominos order in, or interact with the Stranger Things crew.
 Alexa packs Bluetooth connectivity and also offers full multi room support these days.
 That means you can group speakers and get your tunes playing in perfect harmony, all through your home.

 Amazon also offers Echo Dot mini versions of the full-sized device, which plug into your existing speakers to give them AI smarts.
 You can control your smart home goodies and get online in the same way you would with the full-sized Echo.
 All for a great, budget-friendly price.